ORG4N/software-engineering-1/README.md

 11/01/2021 - Executable changes

 True location of the executable has been updated to the Release folder instead of Debug.
+Shortcut method is also not applicable when using the zipped folder version of the game.

-### Notes
+### Notes - Outdated
 - Due to wanting to make both the Visual Studio debugger and the main .exe compatible with the code I have written they are both stored within the same location, but for ease if access I have made a shortcut and put it within the Crawler folder.
 Therefore, my instructions guide the player to actually execute the CMD-Crawler.exe shortcut (.lnk).
-   - True location of the .exe is: \Crawler\bin\Release\netcoreapp3.1\CMD-Crawler.exe
+   - True location of the .exe is: \Crawler\bin\Release\netcoreapp3.1\Crawler.exe
    - If the player wishes they can run either the shortcut I have made or the true executable.